-Geography provides us with a unique understanding of our natural world and human environment, whether it be geopolitics, global warming, or demography, and how they interact.
+Geography provides us with a unique understanding of our natural world and human environment, whether it be how our cities and population have rapidly grown, human impact on the world, including global warming, or how countries manage hazards, for example earthquakes.

-Geography helps us develop our 21st century skills such as communication, teamwork, decision-making, problemsolving as well as data handling and ICT skills.
+Geography helps us develop our 21st century skills such as communication, teamwork, decision-making, problemsolving as well as data handling and enquiry skills.